-not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act; being permitted to include two, not three, years of audited financials in our Forms 10-K and other reduced financial disclosures; being permitted to comply with reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements; and being exempt from the requirement to hold a non-binding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-Section the add benefit tion, Section 107 of the JOBS Act also provides that an emerging growth company can take advantage of the extended transition period provided in a 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
-This means that an emerging growth company can delay option of certain accounting standards until those standards would otherwise apply to private companies.
-We have elected to take advantage of the s of this extended transition period and so our financial statements may not be comparable to those of companies that comply with such new or accounting standards. remain \$700 m qualify stock h pect to take advantage of these reporting exemptions until we are no longer an emerging growth company or smaller reporting company.
-We can an emerging growth company for up to five years, although if the market value of our class A common stock that is held by non-affiliates exceeds nillion or more as of any June 30 before that time, we would cease to be an emerging growth company as of the following December 31.
-We will as a smaller reporting company until our public float, as of the last day of our second fiscal quarter, exceeds \$250 million; because our common reld by our directors, executive officers and Atlas and its affiliates are excluded from the calculation of public float, we anticipate qualifying as a reporting company for the near future. growth we will be subject to ongoing public reporting requirements that are less rigorous than Exchange Act rules for companies that are not emerging companies or smaller reporting companies, stockholders could receive less information than they might expect to receive from more mature or public companies, and the class A common stock may experience less active trading or more price volatility as a result. keover provisions in our charter documents and under Delaware law could make an acquisition of us more difficult, and limit attempts by olders to replace or remove current management. ons in our amended and restated certificate of incorporation and bylaws may have the effect of delaying or preventing a change of control or is in our management, including provisions that: establish a dual-class common stock structure with ten (10) votes per share for the class B common stock; vest solely in our board the power to fix the board and fill any vacancies and newly created directorships; provide that directors may only be removed by the majority in voting power of the shares of stock then outstanding and entitled to vote thereon;
+not being required to comply with the auditor attestation

+- requirements of Section 404 of the Sarbanes-Oxley Act; - being permitted to include two, not three, years of audited financials in our Forms 10-K and other reduced financial disclosures; - being permitted to comply with reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements; and - being exempt from the requirement to hold a non-binding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.

+In addition, Section 107 of the JOBS Act also provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
+This means that an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
+We have elected to take advantage of the benefits of this extended transition period and so our financial statements may not be comparable to those of companies that comply with such new or revised accounting standards.

+We expect to take advantage of these reporting exemptions until we are no longer an emerging growth company or smaller reporting company.
+We can remain an emerging growth company for up to five years, although if the market value of our class A common stock that is held by non-affiliates exceeds \$700 million or more as of any June 30 before that time, we would cease to be an emerging growth company as of the following December 31.
+We will qualify as a smaller reporting company until our public float, as of the last day of our second fiscal quarter, exceeds \$250 million; because our common stock held by our directors, executive officers and Atlas and its affiliates are excluded from the calculation of public float, we anticipate qualifying as a smaller reporting company for the near future.

+Because we will be subject to ongoing public reporting requirements that are less rigorous than Exchange Act rules for companies that are not emerging growth companies or smaller reporting companies, stockholders could receive less information than they might expect to receive from more mature or larger public companies, and the class A common stock may experience less active trading or more price volatility as a result.

+Anti-takeover provisions in our charter documents and under Delaware law could make an acquisition of us more difficult, and limit attempts by stockholders to replace or remove current management.

+Provisions in our amended and restated certificate of incorporation and bylaws may have the effect of delaying or preventing a change of control or changes in our management, including provisions that:

+- establish a dual-class common stock structure with ten (10) votes per share for the class B common stock; - vest solely in our board the power to fix the board and fill any vacancies and newly created directorships; - provide that directors may only be removed by the majority in voting power of the shares of stock then outstanding and entitled to vote thereon;